FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Installation Guide.md

     >PRO TIP: Be sure to configure *BOTH* x86 and x64 WinPE settings.

 * [ ] **Enable MDT monitoring** - Enable MDT Event Monitoring and specify the MDT server name and ports to be used. ![Event Monitoring configuration](images/Config/PSDConfig-Event.png "Event Monitoring")
+    >PRO TIP: Azure hosted VMs FQDNs will likely not work when configuring MDT Event Monitoring.
+Just use the internal network name in the MDT configuration panel and be sure to specify the internet-facing Azure VM name in BootStrap and CustomSettings files.

 * [ ] **Update CustomSettings.ini** - Edit and Customize CUSTOMSETTINGS.INI to perform the necessary and desired automation and configuration of your OSD deployments.
 These should be settings to affect the installed OS typically.
 Be sure to configure new PSD properties and variables.
 See XXX for more details.
     >PRO TIP: If using the new PSDDeployRoots property, remove *all* reference to DeployRoots from CustomSettings.ini.
 All other MDT techniques and settings still apply.